Why the Breastfeeding Center of Pittsburgh?

 Whatever they are — short-term, long-term, somewhere in between — we’re here to give you the help you need to get started, and the support you need to succeed.

 Visits to the Breastfeeding Center of Pittsburgh are comprehensive, without being overwhelming.
-Being a new mother can bring many challenges.
+Being a new parent can bring many challenges.
 Even if this isn’t your first baby, you may have new questions or concerns.

 Transitioning to life with baby, though very rewarding, can be difficult.
 It can be common to feel anxious at times, with parents wondering, “Is this normal?”
 Since physical and mental well-being are so important, our board certified lactation consultants are skilled at listening to you and your concerns.